o3de/o3de.org/content/docs/contributing/to-docs/work-with-issues.md

 When creating new issues keep the following in mind:

-* Give the issue a crisp title that clearly identifies the issue.
+* Give the issue a concise title that clearly identifies the request.

-* Each issue should contain a single work item.
+* Each issue should be for a single request.
+If the request is large enough, like a major new feature or site section, it may be split in triage.

-* Issue descriptions should concisely explain the bug or request.
+* Provide as much information as you think is relevant for resolving your issue.
+Include things like URLs for the site, and browser versions for rendering issues.

-* Use labels when appropriate.
-Labels help contributors organize and prioritize their work.
+* Use appropriate labels.
+Correct labels help with triage and make it easier for contributors to find something suited to their skills.

-* If it is a technical issue, include steps to reproduce the issue along with information that might be relevant, such as your browser and version number.
+* For technical issues include steps to reproduce the issue along with information that might be relevant, such as your browser version.

 * Respond to comments on issues you create.
 Providing additional information and actively participating with contributors can help address your issues more quickly.